 Leeks need two things to thrive: lots of nitrogen and consistent soil moisture.
-If possible, add compost or organic fertilizer to the leek bed the season prior to planting.
+If possible, add compost to the leek bed the season prior to planting.
 Otherwise, work make a point to work organic matter into the ground a few days before planting.

 As leeks grow, mound the soil from the trench around stems, beginning when stems are 1 inch thick.